Azure/missionlz-edge/docs/Deployment_container_setup.md

   docker ps -a
   ```

-- Depending on your use of docker locally you may see 1 or more containers listed, we are looking for one named the same as used in the above steps. ‘shawngib/syndication’, copy its ‘CONTAINER ID’, example ‘72118659ddcf’
+- Depending on your use of Docker locally you may see 1 or more containers listed.
+Observe the container that was create previously and copy its "CONTAINER ID" (example "72118659ddcf")
 - Commit its changes to new container

   ```bash